atrocore/atropim/README.md

 ### Installation

-> The Installation guide is based on **Linux Mint OS**.
+> The Installation guide is based on **Ubuntu**.
 Of course, you can use any Unix-based system, but make sure that your OS supports the following commands.<br/>

-To create your new AtroPIM application, first make sure you are using PHP 7.1 or above and have [Composer](https://getcomposer.org/) installed.
+To create your new AtroPIM application, first make sure you are using PHP 7.1 or above and have [Composer](https://getcomposer.org/download/) installed.

 1. Create your new project by running one of the following commands.